An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Experiments

-In this section, we mainly report the results for the 5-stage OPS system, that stacked $2^5=32$ pulses.
-For the results of the different stage OPS system, the readers are referred to \cref{ap:exp_stage}.
-In a 5-stage OPS system, we evaluate all of the four algorithms in 3 difficulty modes of the environment: easy, medium, and hard.
+In this section, we present the results obtained for the 5-stage OPS system, which involves stacking 32 pulses.
+We evaluate all four algorithms in three difficulty modes: easy, medium, and hard.
+It is important to note that SPGD is a training-free method, as it relies on a fixed policy.
+Therefore, we only evaluate the testing performance of SPGD.
+For the RL algorithms (PPO, TD3, and SAC), we assess both the training convergence and the testing performance of the trained policy.

-Training curve (plot for training reward per step w.r.t. iterations) of PPO, TD3, and SAC algorithms has been shown in \cref{fig:train_5_easy} for easy mode, \cref{fig:train_5_mid} for medium mode, and \cref{fig:train_5_hard} for hard mode.
-As can be seen, the performance of TD3 and SAC is similar and higher than PPO for all three modes.
-For the difficulty mode of the environment, the convergence speed slows down and the final convergent value decreases with the increase of difficulty of the environment.
-As an example, in easy mode, SAC converges to the reward value of $-0.04$ within 100,000 steps, but it takes 200,000 to converges to the reward value of $-0.1$ for hard mode.
+The training curves, depicting the reward per step during training iterations, are shown in \cref{fig:train_5_easy} for the easy mode, \cref{fig:train_5_mid} for the medium mode, and \cref{fig:train_5_hard} for the hard mode.
+From these plots, we observe that TD3 and SAC exhibit similar performance, which is consistently higher than that of PPO across all three difficulty modes.
+Notably, in the hard mode of the environment, the convergence speed of the algorithms slows down.
+Moreover, the final convergence value decreases as the difficulty of the environment increases.
+For instance, in the easy mode, TD3 converges to a reward value of $-0.05$ within 150,000 steps, while it takes 200,000 steps to converge to a reward value of $-0.15$ in the hard mode.

-After training the RL agents, we evaluated the performance in the testing environment.
-The final return (stacked pulse power $P_N$ ) under different iterations on easy mode, medium mode, and hard mode as shown in \cref{fig:test_5_easy}, \cref{fig:test_5_mid}, and \cref{fig:test_5_hard}.
-As can be seen, although the training curve of the medium mode (\cref{fig:train_5_mid}) and hard mode \cref{fig:train_5_hard} is a bit of similar, the evaluation curve on testing environment of medium mode (\cref{fig:test_5_mid}) and hard mode \cref{fig:test_5_hard} is different.
-That is because the hard mode has a different noise distribution for the training and test environment.
-That makes the evaluation control on the testing environment for hard mode is slow to converge and achieved the lower final return.
-Please see the detailed results of the evaluation in \cref{ap:exp_demo}.